-Reprojection is changing the projection of an image from one coordinate reference system (CRS, sometimes also called spatial reference systems or SRS) to another.
+The Reproject tool changes the projection of an image from one coordinate reference system (CRS) to another.

 A coordinate reference system defines the location of a point on a planar or spherical surface.
 An example familiar to many people is a graph with x and y axes.
 A geographic coordinate system is a three-dimensional reference system that locates points on the Earth's surface based on projections.
 Projections are the method used to display a spherical surface onto a flat surface.
 In this manner, Cartesian coordinate systems can be overlaid.